WarriorEXE/Warriors-Vertigo-2-Mods/README.md

 --
 =
+Shuffle Levels--
+=
+shuffle levels makes it so that you literally cant choose what level you go to

+"what do you mean?"

+every time you click on any button to go to any level, it chooses a random scene, and loads that instead of the one you were trying to load.

+--
+=
 Fucked Gremlins--
 =
 makes all gremlins upside-down and the boat gremlin on chapter 9 literally have a stroke lmao